-Perth Amboy community leaders are asking the Perth Amboy City Council to adopt a De-escalation Advisory Council designed to build mutual respect between the police and the community by ensuring de-escalation training and other de-escalation policies are brought to the attention of the City’s leadership.
-Evidence shows that its adoption will help to reduce avoidable incidents and injuries for Perth Amboy residents and police officers alike.
+Perth Amboy community leaders are asking the Perth Amboy City Council to create a De-escalation Advisory Council designed to build mutual respect between the police and the community by ensuring de-escalation training and other de-escalation policies are brought to the attention of the City’s leadership.
+Evidence shows that it will help to reduce avoidable incidents and injuries for Perth Amboy residents and police officers alike.

 The NAACP, Frontline Youth, the Perth Amboy Civic Trust, and Bob McCoy, member, YMCA Board of Directors called on the Perth Amboy City Council to introduce the De-escalation Advisory Council Ordinance, which was already presented to the Council, at its upcoming meeting and to schedule a special meeting, so that this timely police reform initiative can be adopted this year. (pictured of Nov 23 City Council Meeting.)